 Our Little Rock personal injury lawyers are here so you don’t have to suffer the financial consequences of someone else’s wrongdoings.
 At Taylor & Taylor Law Firm, P.A., we can help you with personal injury claims of all shapes and sizes.

-If you were injured in another way, you may still have a case.
-Read on for more information and call our attorneys at (501) 267-9808 for personalized legal advice.
+If you were injured in any way due to another party's actions, our team can help you pursue full and fair compensation.
+Call our attorneys today at (501) 267-9808 for personalized legal advice.

 What Justifies a Personal Injury Case?

 Personal injury deals with “torts,” and cases in this field of law are based on “negligence.”
 A tort is “an act or omission that gives rise to injury or harm to another,” and negligence is a legal term that essentially translates to “carelessness.”
 More specifically, negligence deals with the “duty of care,” which people owe each other by default in many situations.

 For example, when you get a drivers’ license and accept the privilege of driving, you also accept a duty of care toward other drivers, motorcyclists, bicyclists, and pedestrians on the road.
 This same duty of care applies to any driver who may have harmed you.

 To prove negligence and win a personal injury case, you must show: